dougwollison/nlingual/README.md

 nLingual
 ========

 nLingual is a simple and flexible multilingual system for WordPress.
 It operates on a one language per post basis, allowing you to keep different languages separate, and for the custom fields and other metadata to be translated easily as well.
 It also comes with a host of general utilities that expand on the built-in localization functions.
-It also gives you complete control over the languages the system uses, and allows for the synchronization of sister posts.
+What's more, it gives you complete control over the languages the system uses, and allows for the synchronization of sister posts.

 Features
 --------